Become a Professional PADI Scuba Diver

 Hand in hand with salary come benefits.
 The perks are one of the main reasons people stay in the low-paying dive industry: free diving, nice accommodations, discounts at local restaurants and bars, and free meals all are common.
 Work in remote locations with few spending opportunities can make it easy to save large parts of your salary.
 Some stores even offer employees free or deeply discounted equipment to promote it to their customers.

 Finally, research each dive center’s reputation.
 You want to be proud to represent your employer, not in a constant battle with them over standards, safety, or pay.
 Luckily, most dive centers are quite upright, but ask people who have dived with your prospective employers or at least know something about them.
-Diving-related message boards, such as the one sponsored by Rodale’s Scuba Diving magazine, are a good place to start.
+Diving-related message boards are a good place to start.
 A little effort here will help ensure you’re soon having the time of your life.

 There are many fantastic jobs out there, but few offer the opportunities for sun, fun, and exploration like diving.
 Whether you’re drawn to the tropical beaches of Vietnam, the clear turquoise waters of the Mediterranean, or the sun and soul of the Caribbean, there’s a diving job for you.
 So stop reading and start searching.
 Make your underwater dream come true.